bhdouglass/clickable/README.md

 * `adb` For installing and running commands on your device
 * `lxd` For building any binaries and the click package
     * After installing lxd make sure you run `lxd init`
+* `docker` For building any binaries and the click package (alternative to lxd)

+### Via PPA (Ubuntu)

+* Add the PPA to your system: `sudo add-apt-repository ppa:bhdouglass/clickable`
+* Update your package list: `sudo apt-get update`
+* Install clickable: `sudo apt-get install clickable`

 ### Via Snap

 * Download the latest version from the OpenStore: <https://open.uappexplorer.com/snap/clickable>
 * Install the snap: `sudo snap install --force-dangerous --classic <path/to/snap>`

-### Via Git

-* Clone this repo: `git clone https://github.com/bhdouglass/clickable.git`
-* Set the repo on your `PATH`

 ### Post Setup

-Run `clickable setup-lxd` to create a container to build clicks and binaries in.
+If you want to use lxd for compiling, run `clickable setup-lxd` to create a container to build clicks and binaries in.

 ## Usage